 - Never take all the moss, leave enough that it will keep replenishing for future “harvesting”.

 Moss is easy to grow.
 It spreads quickly in shady areas and spots near the house or bordering a garden as long as you clear the area, ruffle up the soil giving it something to cling to and spread out over.
-It likes moisture and so you should water any new plantings often, especially initially.
+It likes moisture and so you should water any new plantings often.
+Especially initially, as periods of dryness can set them back quite a bit.